satya164/react-native-tab-view/README.md

 ##### `initialLayout`

+Number for determining how meaningful is gesture velocity for calculating initial velocity of spring animation.
+Defaults to `0`.

+##### `initialLayout

 Object containing the initial height and width of the screens.
 Passing this will improve the initial rendering performance.
 For most apps, this is a good default:

 ```js